jaafersheriff/BattleRoyale/BRWC_1.0_Win_x64/README.md

-You will also need to download the resources folder
+# You will also need to download the resources folder found in BattleRoyale/

 ## Controls